Jack Wood

 Office Hours:

-Wood has taught at Texas Tech University where he earned a Master’s Degree in Communication Studies—working under Dr. Catherine L. Langford.
-Wood served as the editorial assistant for Rhetoric & Public Affairs.
+In 2025, Wood was awarded the Robert Bostrom Young Scholar Award by the Southern States Communication Association for his top paper “Rethinking ‘Resilience’ in the Rhetoric of Urban Planning."
+Wood has served as the editorial assistant for Rhetoric & Public Affairs.
 In the fields of rhetoric, urban studies, and semiotics, Wood has presented various papers at regional, national, and international conferences.
 In 2023, Wood was invited to the International Semiotics Institute in Prague, Czechia, where he presented his work on the power of visual metaphors in urban space.
-Serving in the U.S. Marine Corps infantry, Wood became interested in the proxemics and rhetorics in the built environment after training in urban warfare.

 Courses Regularly Taught: